 This post may contain affiliate links.
 Please read our disclosure policy.

-Whenever I make this Crab Rangoon Dip recipe for a party, people can’t help but hover around the snack table dipping crispy wonton chips into the creamy, cheesy crab dip.
+Whenever I make this crab rangoon dip recipe for a party, people can’t help but hover around the snack table dipping crispy wonton chips into the creamy, cheesy crabmeat dip.
 (Okay, to tell you the truth, I do the same thing.
 It’s so good!)

 If you’ve ever ordered crab rangoon as a starter at a Chinese restaurant, you probably have a good idea of what this dip tastes like.
 It’s basically a deconstructed version of the appetizer, with homemade wonton chips used for dipping instead of filling.
 But don’t worry, if you’re short on time, you can use pita chips instead of making your own chips and it’s just as good!